(Spoilers for the whole show)

 Here is the meaning of life: …to make babies with her, with him, or to find them some other way, but then to raise them up, and watch them do the same thing, generation after generation, so that when you die you know you are permanently a part of the great web of life.
 That you are not a loose thread, snipped off.

 Therein lies the deep weirdness at the heart of The Good Place.
 The words coming out of its characters’ mouths, and the choices they pursue, are Very Right Now, very urban liberal, but its core conceit is that Christianity is 100% right about the big stuff (heaven, hell, creation, angels, demons, etc.).
-One way the show tries to thread this needle is by just ignoring any topic that might bring the tension between those two things to the fore, like whether the good life involves having or raising children, and asks us to accept that the the idea of doing so doesn’t occur to anyone up there, ever, given all eternity.
+One way the show tries to thread this needle is by steering clear of any subject that brings this tension to the fore – that is, anything implying that there’s more to life than our own pleasure.
 All in all, it makes for a show that’s a lot of fun to watch, but strange to think about once you’ve finished.

 5/5 stars, would recommend

-It’s a fun touch that the The Good Place stars Ted Danson (of Cheers fame) and features a scene of him tending bar.
-My viewing companions are persons of a certain age, and that was a visual reference they noticed and appreciated.
-My relationship to Cheers is more mediated that that: I think of The Ice King on Adventure Time singing the Cheers theme, trying to keep touch with reality as mania overcomes him.
+The show winks at this expectation with a fun scene of Ted Danson bartending.
+The people I watched it with were the right age to have watched Cheers’s original run, and that was a visual reference they appreciated.
+My relationship to Cheers is more mediated: I think of The Ice King on Adventure Time singing the show’s theme song, trying to keep touch with reality as mania overcomes him.
 “Making your way in the world today,” he sings, tremulously, nearly sobbing.
-Simon trusts TV, for it always gives, never asks too much, is never too tired to offer solace, though it finds us barely holding on.
+Simon trusts TV, for it always gives, never asks too much, is never too tired to offer solace.
 “Television!”
 Homer says.
 “Teacher, mother; secret lover.”
-“The true American art form,” Kenneth Parcell chimes in.↩︎
+“The true American art form,” opines Kenneth Parcell.↩︎